How to write Markdown and prepare your environment (with VSCode)

 First, let's consider the benefits of using Markdown

-The benefits of using Markdown are immeasurable, especially in technical fields.
+The advantages of using Markdown, especially in technical fields, are immeasurable.

-Markdown has a strict format, which gives it the following advantages:
+Because Markdown has a well-defined format, it offers the following benefits:

 - The sentence structure is simple, making it easy to convert to other formats